• Skip to primary navigation

 A woman in a pink and white striped shirt dipping a small wooden spoon into a heaping jar of cashew whipped cream and a pink container holding matching utensils in the background.

-If you try this Dairy-Free Maple Vanilla Cashew Whipped Cream recipe, let me know how it turns out by leaving a comment and/or a rating below!
-And make sure you're following along on Pinterest, Instagram and Facebook for more wildly nutritious recipes!
+If you make this Dairy-Free Maple Vanilla Cashew Whipped Cream, let me know how it turns out by leaving a comment and rating below.
+Also, make sure you're following along on Pinterest, Instagram, Facebook and Flipboard for more wildly nutritious recipes!

 Homemade whipped cream swirled in an open latch jar with freshly used beaters of a hand mixer and a container of pink baking utensils behind.